-- Light intensity does not affect the KE of the photoelectrons - The max KE of the photoelectrons, for a given emitting material, depends only on the frequency of the light - The smaller the work function $\phi$ of the emitter material, the smaller is the threshold frequency of the light that can eject photoelectrons. - When the photoelectrons are produced, their number is proportional to the intensity of light. - The photoelectrons are emitted almost instantly following illumination of the photocathode, independent of the intensity of the light.
-Totally unexplained by classical physics where f is the frequency of the light and h is Planck's constant.
+- Light intensity does not affect the KE of the photoelectrons - The max KE of the photoelectrons for a given emitter material depends only on the frequency of the light - The smaller the work function $\phi$ of the emitter material, the smaller is the threshold frequency of the light that can eject photoelectrons. - When the photoelectrons are produced, their number is proportional to the intensity of light. - The photoelectrons are emitted almost instantly following the illumination of the photocathode, independent of the intensity of the light.
+Totally unexplained by classical physics

-Einstein's Theory of Photoelectric Effect Einstein suggested that the electromagnetic radiation field is quantized into particles called photons.
+Einstein's Theory of Photoelectric Effect

+Einstein suggested that the electromagnetic radiation of the light is quantized into particles called photons.
 Each photon has the energy quantum: